 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of patients prescribed antipsychotic drugs.
-While antipsychotic medications may be helpful for many residents, it is important to make sure these medications are being used appropriately.
-In some situations, high levels of antipsychotic drug use may indicate a nursing home is using these medications to control patient behavior.
+This indicates the percentage of patients who were given antipsychotic drugs.
+While antipsychotic medications may be vital to many residents, it is important to confirm these drugs are being used appropriately.
+In limited situations, increased usage of these drugs may indicate a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were given antianxiety drugs.
-These drugs are given to residents experiencing anxiety and depression.
+This is the percent of patients who were given antianxiety drugs.
+These medications are given to residents experiencing anxiety or depression.

 Managing Depression Among Residents

-This tells you the percentage of patients who are demonstrating symptoms of depression.
-Higher rates of depression may imply a less hospitable environment.
+This is the percentage of patients who are demonstrating symptoms of depression.
+Increased rates of depression could reveal lower quality care.

 Appropriate Vaccine Usage